Shipra-frans/SkillCraft_TasK-02/README.md

 🕹️ How to Play:

 Choose a difficulty level:
-Easy – 10 attempts
+Easy – 10 attempts.
-Medium – 6 attempts
+Medium – 6 attempts.
-Hard – 4 attempts
+Hard – 4 attempts.
 Enter a number between 1 and 100.
 The game gives feedback:
 Too high and gives the remaing attempts left!